firebolt-db/firebolt-db.github.io/docs/loading-data/configuring-aws-role-to-access-amazon-s3.md

 1. Log in to the [AWS Identity and Access Management \(IAM\) Console](https://console.aws.amazon.com/iam/home#/home).
 2. From the left navigation panel, choose **Roles**.
-3. Begin typing the name of the role that you created in [step 2](configuring-aws-role-to-access-amazon-s3.md#Step-2:-Create-the-IAM-role-in-AWS) and then select it from the list.
+3. Begin typing the name of the role that you created in [Step 2: Create the IAM role](#create-the-iam-role), and then select it from the list.
 4. In the summary section, locate the **Maximum session duration** field.
 Click **Edit**
 5. Choose _12 hours_ from the list, and then click **Save changes.**

 ![](../assets/images/set_max_session_duration.png)

 ## Specify the IAM role in the external table definition
-Specify the role ARN in the [CREDENTIALS](../sql-reference/commands/ddl-commands.md#syntax---authenticating-using-iam-role) of the `CREATE EXTERNAL TABLE` statement.
+Specify the role ARN in the [CREDENTIALS](../sql-reference/commands/ddl-commands.md#syntaxauthenticating-using-an-iam-role) of the `CREATE EXTERNAL TABLE` statement.
 If you specified an external ID, make sure to specify it in addition to the role ARN.
 When you use an INSERT INTO statement to ingest data from your source to a fact or dimension table, Firebolt assumes the IAM role for permissions to read from the location specified in the external table definition.